obviousworks/ai-llmstxt-generator/README.md

-# 🤖 LLMs.txt Generator with Automated Monitoring
+# 🤖 LLMs.txt Generator - by ObviousWorks.ch

-> **Enhanced Fork by ObviousWorks** - Extended with sitemap-first crawling, FAQ extraction, and advanced features
+> **"Let the LLMs eat your content!"** - This is an enhanced fork of the AI LLMs.txt Generator that revolutionizes website documentation extraction with sitemap-first crawling, FAQ detection, and intelligent content processing - making your content perfectly digestible for Large Language Models.

 An intelligent web application that generates `llms.txt` files for websites and automatically monitors them for changes.
 This tool follows the [llms.txt specification](https://llmstxt.org/) to create AI-friendly documentation files that help Large Language Models better understand website content.